6156 Views

 Who is the king of reggae and a famous Jamaican singer?

-Bob Marley is a well-known singer from Jamaica who is regarded as the reggae genre’s king.
+Bob Marley is a well-known singer from Jamaica who is regarded as a pioneer of the reggae genre.